 After hearing the answer, Maring disapproved and replied: “Revolution for loving humankind is difficult to succeed.
 We Communists are revolutionizing for the hatred of humankind.”

 This talk was historic and hit the nail on the head.
 It exposed the ideological divergence of the National Government led by Sun and the Communist Party.
-Sun revolted for the love of humanity and saving people, but the Communist Party revolted for the hatred of humanity and eliminating people.
+Sun revolted for the love of humanity and for saving people, but the Communist Party revolted for the hatred of humanity and for eliminating people.

 The distinctions between love and hate of the people

 After the death of Sun, President Chiang Kai-shek succeeded him in leading the National Government.
 Chiang once said in a speech that Premier Sun’s eyes were full of the fact that the authorities oppressed the Chinese people and the people’s cry for survival, so he assumed the responsibility of saving the nation and led the people to carry out the revolution.
 His revolutionary motive was for the love of the people.
 During the process, arbitrary killing was not allowed.
 After success, society could achieve peace.

 The Russian people were full of anger and resentment toward its ruling class because they were oppressed by tyranny and exploited by landlords.
 The Communist Party took advantage of the radical hatred by inciting the so-called proletariats to attack other classes’ citizens for its own gain.
 Therefore, their revolution was based on hate, and their tactics were ruthless and brutal.
 Even after the revolution was successful, society would still be filled with hatred and struggle.